zblj/ActiveLearning/activelearning/source/Activity26_BJTCommonEmitterAmplifier.rst

     Selecting the values of capacitors :math:`C_1` , :math:`C_2`  and :math:`C_E` is done by using high value capacitors while the maximum voltage rating of the capacitors must be larger than :math:`V_{CC}`.
 Commonly an electrolytic capacitors are used in ranges of :math:`\mu F`.
 If we want to bring (emitter - gnd) impedance (for AC) close to zero then :math:`C_E` must be large as possible.
 Also :math:`C_1` , :math:`C_2`  should be large to prevent large voltage drops across them.

+Materials
+__________

+- Red Pitaya STEMlab
+- 2x 470Ω Resistor
+- 2x 10kΩ Resistor
+- 1x 10kΩ Trimer
+- 1x 1kΩ Resistor
+- 1x 10uF Capacitor
+- 2x 4.7uF Capacitor
+- 1x small signal NPN transistor (2N3904_)
+- 1x Solder-less Breadboard

 Procedure
 _____________

-Following calculations and guidelines above we have built and comment emitter amplifier shown in figure 2.
+Following calculations and guidelines above we have built common emitter amplifier shown in figure 2.
 We had an :math:`470 \Omega` resistors available and those resistors where used for :math:`R_L` and :math:`R_E`.
 After selecting the :math:`R_L` and :math:`R_E` the other components have been calculated and selected.

 .. image:: img/Activity_26_Figure_2.png